Artanemus/SCM_RoboHelp/README.md

 - SCM_SwimClubMeet

-> RoboHelp has been set to output a WebHelp prepared manaul for SwimClubMeet at [index.htm.](https://github.com/Artanemus/SCM_RoboHelp/blob/main/BUILD/index.htm)
+> RoboHelp has been set to output a WebHelp prepared manaul for SwimClubMeet.
+For a preview try... [index.htm.](BUILD/index.htm)

 Other manuals yet to be done ...